Profound and magical

 Growing understanding to support intentional action and positive development.

-The methodologies and data points of evaluation processes center learning priorities for those involved in implementing the program or initiative.
-Data generated is also of value for funders and other relevant parties.
+The methodologies and data points for evaluation center the learning priorities for those involved in implementing the program or initiative.
+Data generated through these processes can also be of value for funders and other relevant parties.
+People’s direct experiences inform the data and the people connected to the matter make sense of the data shared.

 Trust-Based Philanthropy